CodeVaultX/simple-encrypted-password-manager/README.md

    pyinstaller --onefile --windowed  --icon=pass.ico Password_Manager.py
    ```

-3. After building, the executable file will be located in the `dist` folder as `main.exe`.
+3. After building, the executable file will be located in the `dist` folder as `Password_Manager.exe`.

 > **Note:**
 > - Use `--windowed` to hide the terminal window (recommended for GUI apps).